Afonso Rodrigues

-Afonso de Oliveira Rodrigues (born 19 August 2002) is a Portuguese professional footballer who plays as a winger for Primeira Liga club Tondela.
+Afonso de Oliveira Rodrigues (born 19 August 2002) is a Portuguese professional footballer who plays as a winger for Liga Portugal 2 club Académica de Coimbra.

 Professional career

 Rodrigues is a youth product of EF Fernando Pires, Braga and Famalicão.
 On 22 July 2021, he signed his first professional contract with Famalicão for 3 seasons.
 He was named the "Player of the Season" for the 2022–23 Liga Revelação, with 14 goals in 22 games.
 He made his professional debut with them in a 3–2 Taça da Liga loss to Belenenses on 23 July 2023.
 On his third ever Primeira Liga game, he scored his first senior goal in a 2–1 win over Braga on 11 August 2023.
 On 28 August 2023, he extended his contract with Famalicão until 2027.

 On 25 January 2024, Famalicão sent Rodrigues on loan to Liga Portugal 2 side Paços de Ferreira until the end of the 2023–24 season.
 On 22 January 2025, Rodrigues was loaned to Paços de Ferreira once again, until the end of the 2024–25 season.

-On 1 July 2025, Rodrigues signed a three-year contract with Tondela.
+On 1 July 2025, Rodrigues signed a three-year contract with Primeira Liga club Tondela.

+On 31 January 2026, after making just nine appearances for Tondela in all competitions, Rodrigues moved to Albania, joining Kategoria Superiore club Egnatia.